Untolders/MailMetrics/README.md

-# Email Optimization Hackathon: A/B Testing for Engagement Boost

 ## Description:
-Developed a robust A/B testing platform to optimize email engagement metrics for a company's marketing campaign.
+Developed a robust  platform to optimize email engagement metrics for a company's marketing campaign.
 This can be used for sending  newsletters to its subscriber base and  improve open rates, click-through rates (CTR), and overall engagement by analysing the data.
 This solution should enable marketers to conduct A/B tests on various elements of their email campaigns and provide actionable insights for future optimizations.

 ## Key Features: